ashraf-heleka/Sprint-Challenge--Advanced-CSS/README.md

+Self-Study Questions

+1 What is the difference between an adaptive website and a fully responsive website?

+Responsive reacts to all different screen sizes with 1 set of rules, while adaptive requires rules for each screen size.

+2 Describe what it means to be mobile first vs desktop first.

+Mobile first is to design apps for consumption on mobile then if needed to adapt to desktop (min-width as media query).
+Desktop first is opposite; designed for desktop then adapted to mobile (max-width as media query).

+3 What does font-size: 62.5% in the html tag do for us when using rem units?

+Used to set all fonts to multiples of 10px (eg 1rem = 10px when fs: 62.5%)

+4 How would you describe preprocessing to someone new to CSS?

+Preprocessing allows you to use CSS with additional functionality in relatively similar syntax.
+Some features include nesting, mixins, variables, etc.

+5 What is your favorite concept in preprocessing?
+What is the concept that gives you the most trouble?
+My favorite concept in preprocessing is parametric mixins, because it allows for lots of functionality and saves time.
+I like nesting as well, but sometimes I make an error that causes me to debug my code.

 # Sprint Challenge: Advanced CSS - Space Walkers Web Page

 This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
 This Sprint explored advanced CSS techniques using Responsive Design and Preprocessing.
 During this Sprint, you studied how to use the viewport meta tag, media queries, setting up a preprocessor, and advanced use of preprocessing techniques.
 In your challenge this week, you will demonstrate proficiency by updating a website that is missing content as well as adding mobile styling.